As we’re gradually working our way through every song in The Stone Roses’ magical debut album, it’s time for (Song For My) Sugar Spun Sister.

-Also, one of the astonishing things there, recorded by Snub TV (which ran from 1987-1989 as part of a cult thing), is it has record of drummer Reni… saying something.
+One of the astonishing things there, recorded by Snub TV (which ran from 1987-1989 as cult TV show thing), is it has a record of drummer Reni… saying something.

 Alongside his genius as a drummer, the one thing Reni has been great at is barely saying anything.
 In the last 30 years he’s provided one interview—for the October 2011 reformation of the band.
 That’s it.